atelich139/InvoiceDemo/README.md

 # Invoice Demo
-This is a short demo of the invoicing program I made for the first company I worked for. <br/> It took me approximately 2.5 months to complete this product.<br/>
+This is a short demo of the invoicing program I made for the first company I worked for. <br/> 2.5 months to get first production-ready version.<br/>
 *Note: screen recordings took away the smoothness of how the application actually behaves IRL*

 ## Adding